xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **5.2 Feature Roadmap**
+ - Make stress test with MIPSLE cache lib jac
+ - Make an echo mode available to assist for installations reporting also errors differently
  - Add database management tools
  - API for custom reports in excel/CVS format to be sent per email
  - Add option for export format (' or ")